 Shortening the route: Ride to Pine Grove and back, riding Clinton one way and Butte Mountain the other.

 Adding miles: As always in the Gold Country, fine riding is in every direction off this route.
 You can make the loop a few miles longer by going R onto Railroad Flat Rd. at the intersection soon after West Point (clearly signed), then going R on Ridge Rd. to return to Hwy 26.
-You can make the loop a lot longer by continuing past Railroad Flat on Railroad Flat Rd. and taking the next R on Jesus Maria Road, if you don’t mind descending on some sketchy pavement.
+You can make the loop a lot longer by continuing past Railroad Flat on Railroad Flat Rd. and taking the next R on Jesus Maria Road.
 You can go on in this way, making the loop longer by going south as far as you want to, then taking the next R back west—everything’s good until you get to Hwy 4, which is very trafficky.
 Looking in the other direction, from Pine Grove you can go east on Pine Grove Volcano Rd. to Volcano—then you’re on the Cream of the Sierra Century ride.
 And so it goes, without end, in this region.